 Baking and roasting are nearly identical methods of cooking that use dry, indirect heat for cooking foods.
-When baking or roasting is done in a convection oven, the hot air is circulated by a fan to provide even cooking on all sides.
-The term roasting is used for meats and vegetables and baking for bread, pastries, cakes and cookies.
+When baking or roasting in a convection oven, a fan's hot air is circulated to provide even cooking on all sides.
+The term roasting is used for meats and vegetables, and baking is used for bread, pastries, cakes and cookies.
 Typically, baking uses lower temperatures than roasting.